scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 9/15

 Hit the target with a series of quick strikes.
 Make an unarmed attack against a target, adding a superior die.
 On hit, roll 5 wound dice.
-Add your wounds and crit successes, if it is 5 or more the target is stunned until the end of their next turn.
+If the target is humanoid, add your wounds and crit successes, if it is 5 or more the target is stunned until the end of their next turn.

 ***Enhanced:*** You can target a creature up to 2 tiles away, moving yourself to an unoccupied adjacent tile for the attack.